 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) addresses safeguards to ensure the "confidentiality, integrity, and availability of protected health information."
 The Security Rule of HIPAA mentions five types of technical safeguards, which include authentication, documentation, intrusion protection, and data integrity protection.

-The Health Insurance Portability and Accountability Act (HIPAA) focuses on safeguards with the intent of ensuring the "confidentiality, integrity, and availability of protected health information (PHI)".
+The Health Insurance Portability and Accountability Act focuses on safeguards to ensure the "confidentiality, integrity, and availability of protected health information (PHI)."

-The Security Rule of HIPAA mentioned 5 types of technical safeguards which includes:
+The Security Rule of HIPAA mentions 5 types of technical safeguards, which include:

 An in-depth insight into how to achieve compliance with technical safeguards standards of HIPAA can be found in NIST Special Publication 800-66.
 A File integrity monitoring tool allows businesses/organizations to not only achieve but also maintain compliance with HIPAA best practices, including the continuous evaluation of access controls and data security.